radicle-dev/radicle-upstream/DEVELOPMENT.md

 ```

 7. Commit changes to `Dockerfile` and `pipeline.yaml` and push to origin, this
-   should build the new branch with the updated image
+   should build the new branch with the updated image.

 [tpope]: https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html